How To Feed A Loon

 Homemade Tartar Sauce FAQs

 • Where do I find cornichons?
 Cornichons are small, extra-tart dill pickles.
-The are called ‘gherkins’ in the United Kingdom.
-They are readily available in the pickles section of most supermarkets.
+They are called ‘gherkins’ in the United Kingdom.
+They are readily available in the pickle section of most supermarkets.
 This is usually where you’ll find capers, too.
+Baby dill pickles can easily be substituted.

 • Can the sauce be served immediately?
 Of course!
 However, we find the consistency and flavor only improve after at least an hour in the fridge.